ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new transport connection, depending on the underlying Protocol Stack.
-When Clone() leads to multiple such connections being opened instead of multi-streaming, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
+When Clone() leads to the opening of multiple such connections, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
 Even in such a case, there are possibilities for a Transport Services system